-Looking for a fare to Europe, North Africa, a Delta flight, or maybe even … a trip all the way to Madagascar?
+Looking for a cheaper way to get to Europe, North Africa, book a Delta flight, or maybe even … a trip all the way to Tahiti?
 With a stash of Flying Blue miles, you can stamp your ticket – and earning those miles may be much easier than you think.

 Air France and KLM share a frequent flyer program called Flying Blue.
 And you can go far by using Flying Blue miles, including seats in Air France business class or KLM business class.
 It was already one of our favorite ways to book business class … then it got even cheaper!
 But these miles can also be some of the best ways to book flights on Delta, whether you're flying within the continental U.S., over to London, or down to Mexico.

 Best of all, Flying Blue miles are some of the easiest miles to earn thanks to transfer partnerships from top travel credit cards like the *chase sapphire preferred*, *venture x*, or the *amex gold*.
-And travelers who recently hopped on insanely cheap business class mistake fares to Europe are suddenly sitting on a pile of Flying Blue miles after the airline canceled them – though they've since announced they'll allow affected customers to transfer those points back.
+Better yet, these banks frequently offer 25% transfer bonuses to Flying Blue, meaning you need to transfer even fewer points to book.

 While you'll get hit with some slightly higher cash fees on top of your miles when using Flying Blue miles, the ease of finding award availability to actually book with miles and the low rates you'll pay more than make up for it – especially for business class flights across the pond.